About Dispatch

 How do I set up a queue for Dispatch?

-1. The name of the campaign
+1. The campaign name

 How do I forward my office number to the call center?